On the cross-validation bias due to unsupervised pre-processing: Proof of Theorem

-Recall that $\hat{\rho}_{1,2}$ is a random variable equal to the cosine of the angle between the first and second columns of $X$.
-This variable is independent of the column magnitudes, hence it is independent of $X_{n+1,1}^2$ even after conditioning on the fact that the first column was selected.
+As for the first term on the right hand side of \eqref{eq:blah}, since columns $2, \ldots, p$ are identically distributed, we have \( \sum_{j=2}^p \E Z_j^2 X_{n+1,1}^2 = (p-1) \E Z_2^2 X_{n+1,1}^2 \).
+Recall that $\hat{\rho}_{1,2}$ is a random variable equal to the cosine of the angle between the first and second features in the training set covariates.
+This variable is independent of the column magnitudes, hence it is independent of $X_{n+1,1}^2$ even after conditioning on the selection $\widehat{j}=1$.
 Hence,

 To summarize, we have